__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 for task in stage.tasks:

-if completed_task.uid != task.uid or \
+if completed_task.uid != task.uid:

 continue

-self._logger.debug(('Found task %s in state (%s)'
+self._logger.debug('Found task %s in state (%s) \

-' changing to %s ==') %
+changing to %s ==', task.uid,

 if completed_task.path: